dogweather/forkful/content/en/ruby/testing-and-debugging/using-a-debugger.md

 title: Using a debugger
 ---

-{{< edit_this_page >}}

-## What & Why?

-Using a debugger in Ruby gives programmers a superpower to pause their code, inspect variables, and step through their code line by line.
-Folks do it to squash bugs, understand code flow, and to see exactly what their written spells (code) are doing when the magic happens—or doesn't.

 ## How to:
 Ruby comes with a built-in debugger called `byebug`.
 First, include `byebug` in your Gemfile and run `bundle install`.
 Then, plop `byebug` right where you want your program to take a breather.

 ```Ruby